KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Author:** SuperChameau

-**Description:** In a certain dialogue you can have with Onderonian General Vaklu under certain circumstances, he virtually repeats himself back-to-back.
+**Description:** In dialogue you can have with Onderonian General Vaklu under certain circumstances, he virtually repeats himself back-to-back.
 There's some grey on his temples, but it's a bit too early for dementia.
 This mod tweaks his dialogue so he says something meaningfully different.
 Moreover, this change is fully voiced using original voice work thanks to dialogue splicing.
 Some information has been censored to prevent spoilers.

 **Category & Tier:** Immersion / 3 - Suggested